cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-ETALONNAGE MICROCARB-EN.md

 # Context

-CS Group responsabilities for MicroCarb radiometric calibration on natural targets are as follows:
+CS Group responsabilities for Microcarb radiometric calibration on natural targets are as follows:
 * Study, development

 ![Main Picture](Project-CNES-DTQTIS-ETALONNAGE MICROCARB-EN pict 1.png)

 The features are as follows:
-* **Glitter Calibration :**
+* **GLITTER stalker :**
 *     Feasibility study
-*     Selecting valid channels
+*     Selection of valid channels
-*     Specification and development of an algorithm for calculating gas transmission from LUT 4AOP
+*     Specification and development of an algorithm for calculating the gas transmission from Lut 4Aop
-*     Prototyping and evaluation of the calibration algorithm (MUSCLE-NEO adaptation in progress) **Desert Calibration :**
+*     Prototyping and evaluation of the calibration algorithm (current muscle adaptation) **Deserted calibration :**
-*     Selection of sensors and reference bands
+*     Selection of reference sensors and strips
 *     Selection of 4 calibration sites
-*     Implementation of a gas transmission correction method using LUT 4AOP
+*     Implementation of a method of correcting the gas transmission from LUV 4Aop
-*     Prototyping and evaluation of the calibration algorithm (MUSCLE-NEO adaptation in progress)
+*     Prototyping and evaluation of the calibration algorithm (current muscle adaptation)

 # Project implementation

 The project objectives are as follows:
-* Implementation of radiometric calibration methods on natural targets (Deserts, Glitter) for MicroCarb
+* Implementation of radiometric calibration methods on natural targets (deserts, glitter) for microcarb

 The processes for carrying out the project are:
-* Studies, Simulations, Prototyping, Regular progress updates, Reports
+* Studies, simulations, prototyping, points on regular advances, reports

 # Technical characteristics

 The solution key points are as follows:
-* Not applicable
+* Incommensurate